Skip to content

 Blue Ribbon Dill Pickles

 You won’t believe how easy it is to preserve your own dill pickles with this recipe.
 A few simple ingredients and an hour in the kitchen and you will have 8 beautiful jars of delicious, crunchy pickles.
-Use them on burgers and sandwiches or add them to a charcuterie board.
-They’re packed with flavor and you’ll want to make them every year, so you always have a jar on hand.

 • 8 quart jars, washed and rinsed

-• 10 cucumbers, scrubbed and rinsed (cut into slices or spears)
+• cucumbers, scrubbed and sliced

 • garlic, minced